entropyxyz/entropy-docs/docs/basics/glossary.md

 ## Signing committee

-A set of threshold servers that have been selected to participate in signing a particular message.
-This is composed of validators from different subgroups.
+A set of threshold signing servers that have been selected to participate in signing a particular message.
+This is composed of validators from different [signing subgroups](#signing-subgroup).

 ## Signing subgroup

-Also called a _partition_.
-A set of Threshold servers that all hold identical keyshares.
+A set of threshold signing servers that all hold identical keyshares.
 To sign a message, one member of each subgroup must participate.
 The Entropy chain is responsible for assigning new threshold servers to a subgroup.

+A signing subgroup is also called a _partition_.

 ## SS58